antoniobarbalau/antoniobarbalau.github.io/connectedness.md

 Socrates, in contrast, welcomed his death.
 He had the opportunity to avoid it but chose not to.
 He slept soundly during the nights before his death.
 During the time he awaited his execution he endeavored to pursue the beauty of poetry peacefully.
 He had many friends there with him, all trying to save him in one way or another, horrified of losing their friend, they were even ready to sacrifice all their wealth and status and put themselves and their families in danger in order to save Socrates.
 He drank the poison willingly and his last words were "Crito, we owe a cock to Asclepius", which was what people did to thank the god of medicine for curing them.

-# Life
+## Life

 Ivan lived a life intensely focused on his status, on his career and on culmulating wealth.
 Upon his death, he was relieved of all of those.
 He took with him neither his position in the society (from which he was quickly replaced), nor his status (people dreaded the thought of having to waste time attending his funeral), nor his wealth.
 By contrast, Socrates focused on neither of those.
 In fact, Scorates excessively neglected and sacrified those aspects of his life.
 Socrates, in return, focused solely on his characther.
 And his characther still endures today, 2500 years later, through the writings of Plato, and through the living spirit of the Academy and the western thought which rely on Socrates as their foundation.
-His character continues still to this day to educate people and guide them towards the love of wisdom.
+His character continues still to this day to educate people and guide them towards the love of wisdom (philosophy).
 His character is still alive and flourishing, studied, loved and manifested by thousands of people.

 ## Meaning